checkedc/checkedc-clang/clang/docs/checkedc/Bounds-Widening-for-Null-Terminated-Arrays.md

 offsets of ptr variables in `Top` to be the max unsigned int.
 The reason behind this is that in order to compute the actual In sets for blocks we are going to intersect the Out sets on all the incoming edges of the block.
 And in that case we would always pick the ptr with the smaller offset.
-Chosing max unsigned int also makes handling `Top` much easier as we do not need to explicitly store edge info.
+Choosing max unsigned int also makes handling `Top` much easier as we do not need to explicitly store edge info.